Home » Wills

 - Minimise the risk of your estate becoming contested successfully should your circumstances be complex.

-Prior to attending with one of the Solicitors at ALA Law, we ask you to consider the following questions:
+Prior to attending with one of the Solicitors at ALA Law (formally Amanda Little and Associates), we ask you to consider the following questions:

 - Who would you like to appoint as your Executor?
 (Your Executor is a person who takes your Will and distributes your estate).